Business and cash flow management

 Long-term loan: Long-term financing is available too, particularly through banks backed by the US Small Business Administration.
 With SBAloans, the SBA guarantees up to 85% of the loan, depending on the amount, which enables the banks to offer desirable terms.
 Some long-term loans, like SBA 504/CDC loans, have terms up to 25 years, with seven-year terms on the shorter side for other types of SBA loans.
 You can generally secure higher capital amounts with long-term loans, too.
 Obviously, longer repayment terms are considered more favorable, so these are generally restricted to the most qualified candidates.

-Business term loan vs. other loan products
+Business term loan vs. other business loan options

 If you’re hoping to find a working capital loan, a business term loan is often a good place to begin looking.
 Let’s compare term loans to other types of working capital loans so you understand the differences among the alternatives for working capital business loans: